jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ### 79 Breaches of certain principles occurring before 1 July 1996
 (1) This section applies to any interference with the privacy of an individual involving a breach of any of principles 1, 2, 3, 4, 8, 9, 10, and 11, in any case where the action that constitutes the breach occurs before the 1st day of July 1996.
-(2) Notwithstanding anything in this Part of this Act, but subject to subsection (3) of this section, where—then, in so far as the complaint or investigation relates to an interference with the privacy of an individual (being an interference to which this section applies), the following provisions shall apply:
+(2) Notwithstanding anything in this Part of this Act, but subject to subsection (3) of this section, where— then, in so far as the complaint or investigation relates to an interference with the privacy of an individual (being an interference to which this section applies), the following provisions shall apply:
   (a) any complaint is made under this Part of this Act; or (b) any investigation is commenced under this Part of this Act,— (c) nothing in section 77(2) or section 77(3) or sections 82 to 89 of this Act shall apply in relation to the complaint or the investigation: